JohnCnstn/TaskManager/client/README.md

 >Invalid Host header

-To work around it, you can specify your public development host in a file called `.env.development` in the root of your project:
+To work around it, you can specify your public development host in a file called `.env.development` in the root of your country:

 ```
 HOST=mypublicdevhost.com